 - Dependent age 19 to 26 who is no longer a full-time student

 - Dependent other than full-time student who has moved out of your health plan’s service area

 - Death of an insured

-- Death of a covered spouse or dependent
+- Death of a covered spouse, dependent or beneficiary

 - You have GIC COBRA coverage and become eligible for other health coverage